-Click into the Audience icon through Searchie's Navigation Bar on the left.
+Click into the Audience icon through the Navigation Bar on the left.
 Then click on the Funnel icon to open up your options to Filter Audience.

 Step 2 - Selecting Audience Segment conditions

-Audience Segments have five conditions to choose from (at the time of this article's creation) to organize your Audience.
-They include: Personal details, Billing details, Billing status, Hubs and (Audience) Tags.
+Audience Segments have six conditions to choose from (at the time of this article's creation) to organize your Audience.
+They include: Personal details, Billing details, Billing status, Hubs, Hub Activity and (Audience) Tags.

 Personal details - Allows you to segment your Audience by their name, email or the date they joined your Audience, either through invite or the Native Registration feature.